For Tissue Donors & Families

 What does this mean for my whānau and me?

 You may hold beliefs about a sacred and shared value of all or any tissue samples removed.
-We recommend you discuss the cultural issues associated with storing your tissue and/or genetic analysis on them with your whānau/family.
+We recommend you discuss the cultural issues associated with storing your tissue and/or genetic analysis of said tissue with your whānau/family.

 Did you consult with Māori about setting up the ARB and taking samples?